 How to set up a cannabis drying room

 Add a small fan to circulate air, and you may need to add a dehumidifier or AC as well.
-If it’s taking too long to dry buds in your space, you may need to adjust the temperature or humidity to help along the drying process.
+If it’s taking too long to dry buds in your space, you may need to adjust the temperature or humidity to help the drying process.

 Cannabis drying room equipment